charleshelliet/formation_open_classroom/README.md

 ## Setup

-To see this project, just open the link https://charleshelliet.github.io/formation_open_classroom/ on any web browser.
+To see this project, just open the link https://charleshelliet.github.io/formation_open_classroom/ on any web browser (Desktop, Mobile).

 ## Files